 The generator (Fig. 1b) derives from the StyleGAN concept of Karras et al. (2019).
-The input to the generator, z, is made up of two components: the vector of latent variables z1 that is recovered by the discriminator, and an additive noise component z_a that is not recovered.
-The generator begins the processing chain by transforming the latent vector z1 into initial feature maps of 4 × 4 size.
+The input to the generator, z, is made up of two components: the vector of latent variables $z_1$ that is recovered by the discriminator and an additive noise component $z_a$ that is not recovered.
+The generator begins the processing chain by transforming the latent vector $z_1$ into initial feature maps of $4 \times 4$ size.
 This is then processed through five blocks of layers, each of which contains the following operations:

-- Upsampling layers increase the pixel size of the feature maps by a factor of two each.
-After the total of five upsampling operations the size is increased by a factor of $2^5 = 32$, thus transforming the initial 4×4 feature maps to 128×128 size. - Convolution and activation layers transform the input into successively lower levels of representation; collectively these perform the transformation from the feature representation to the pixel representation.
+- Upsampling layers increase the pixel size of the feature maps by a factor of 2 each.
+After the total of five upsampling operations the size is increased by a factor of $2^5 = 32$ , thus transforming the initial $4 \times 4$ feature maps to $128 \times 128$ size.

-- AdaIN layers reweight the features such that, on each level of processing, the appropriate features for the given snowflake type are selected; this is referred to as "styling".
-After the styling, the additive noise z_a is applied.
+- Convolution and activation layers transform the input into successively lower levels of representation; collectively these perform the transformation from the feature representation to the pixel representation. - AdaIN layers reweight the features such that, at each level of processing, the appropriate features for the given snowflake type are selected; this is referred to as "styling".
+After the styling, the additive noise za is applied.
 The objective of this is to capture the essential features of the snowflake in the style vector, while the less significant variation between individual snowflakes of the same type is represented in the noise.
 However, contrary to Karras et al. (2019), we found the additive noise to have an insignificant effect on the final generated images.
 Also deviating from Karras et al. (2019), the styling blocks are residual, adding the result to the input at the end of processing, as we found that this improved convergence.

-We trained the GAN by alternating between training the discriminator with a single batch of data with the generator weights held constant, and training the generator with a single batch with constant discriminator weights.
+We trained the GAN by alternating between training the discriminator with a single batch of data with the generator weights held constant and training the generator with a single batch with constant discriminator weights.
 We used a batch size of 64 for both networks.
-The training was monitored manually and terminated when neither the losses nor the image quality were any longer changing appreciably.
+The training was monitored manually and terminated when neither the losses nor the image quality was any longer changing appreciably.
 The transformations and augmentations described in Sect.
 2 were applied to each batch before processing.
-We used the Adam optimizer (Kingma and Ba, 2014) with learning rate set to 10-4 for both the discriminator and the generator.
-We trained the network with Nvidia Tesla P100 and K40 graphics processing units (GPUs); the final training used to derive the results presented in this article took approximately 72 h on the K40 while training on the P100 was roughly twice as fast.
+We used the Adam optimizer (Kingma and Ba, 2015) with the learning rate set to $10^{-4}$ for both the discriminator and the generator.
+We trained the network with Nvidia Tesla P100 and K40 graphics processing units (GPUs); the final training used to derive the results presented in this article took approximately 72 h on the K40, while training on the P100 was roughly twice as fast.

-290 4.2 Clustering
+4.2 Clustering

-In principle, we could have used K-means classification to derive classes directly from the extracted latent variables z_1 .
-However, we found that the latent variables code for some properties of the images that one should not actually use for classification: For example, some of the variation in z_1 corresponds to the orientation of the particle, while a given particle should belong to the same class regardless of the orientation at which it is seen.
-Therefore, the variation in z_1 corresponding to these properties should be excluded from the classification.
+In principle, we could have used K-means classification to derive classes directly from the extracted latent variables $z_1$ .
+However, we found that the latent variables code for some properties of the images that one should not actually use for classification: for example, some of the variation in $z_1$ corresponds to the orientation of the particle, while a given particle should belong to the same class regardless of the orientation at which it is seen.
+Therefore, the variation in $z_1$ corresponding to these properties should be excluded from the classification.

 We found that the unsupervised classification can be made more robust and approximately invariant to unwanted image properties by producing random variations of each image and then associating each image with a distribution of points rather than a single point in the latent space.
 Specifically, in our classification scheme the random augmentations described in Sect.
-2 (none of which should affect the classification) are applied to each image 100 times, extracting the latent variables z_1 for each variation.
-From these samples, the mean μ_i and covariance Σ_i of the latent variables for each image i are computed.
-Now, an approximately augmentation-invariant distance can be defined between two snowflake images using a metric for the distance between two probability distributions.
-For this, the Bhattacharyya distance between two multivariate normal distributions (Fukunaga, 1990) is adopted:
+2 (none of which should affect the classification) are applied to each image 100 times, extracting the